Important Information for Non-Emergency Medical Transportation Providers

 Molina, the Medicaid fiscal intermediary, will receive and process (pay/deny) claims submitted by NEMT providers for these Medicaid recipients.

 How NEMT trips are authorized and claims processed for members of the Managed Care Organizations.

 These Health Plans use a subcontractor for NEMT.
-DHH reviews and approves any subcontracts these Health Plans make for services-including NEMT-that are greater than $100,000.
+LDH reviews and approves any subcontracts these Health Plans make for services-including NEMT-that are greater than $100,000.
 The Health Plans' NEMT subcontractors enter into the actual contracts with NEMT providers.
 Trip authorizations and claims will then be handled through that Health Plan's subcontractor.
-The details and processes likely differ among these three Plans, and these should be fully addressed in the contractual agreements that the non-emergency medical transportation providers sign with the Health Plan subcontractors.
+The details and processes likely differ among the Plans, and these should be fully addressed in the contractual agreements that the non-emergency medical transportation providers sign with the Health Plan subcontractors.

 Each Health Plan will provide the subcontractor with a list of Medicaid recipients enrolled in that plan by the first day of each month.

 NEMT Provider Responsibilities